 Add a new layer and go to Filter>Render>Clouds.
 Make sure you have black and white for the colors.

 Change the clouds' layer Blend Mode to Color Dodge.
 After that go to Layer>Layer Mask>Reveal All.
-Over the Layers Palette, click on the mask thumb of the layer and go to Filter>Render>Clouds to apply the clouds to the layer mask, that will make the clouds less strong.
-Tip: play with masks and apply filter on the masks, you will be surprise with the possibilities and the results.
+Over the Layers Palette, click on the mask thumb of the layer and go to Filter>Render>Clouds to apply the clouds to the layer mask, which will make the clouds less strong.
+Tip: play with masks and apply the filter on the masks, you will be surprised with the possibilities and the results.